A monoidal Grothendieck construction for $\infty$-categories: Comparison between macrocosmic and microcosmic versions

 In particular, because $\D^\otimes$ and the abstract construction from the macrocosmic version agree at the level of underlying categories, it would suffice to construct a similar \emph{commutative square} with the latter as the top left hand corner, for then we would get a comparison map which would be an equivalence of underlying categories, and hence an equivalence.

-The issue in doing this with our current approach is that we only have control over strong symmetric monoidal functors, because we only have control over commutative algebras in $\Cat$ - but $\C\to \Cat$ is only lax symmetric monoidal. \end{obs} Conditional on some simpler-looking $(\infty,2)$-categorical statement, we prove: \begin{cor}[*] In case $\C\to \Cat$ is strong symmetric monoidal, the two constructions agree. \end{cor} The simpler looking statement in question is the following: \begin{lm}[*] There is a canonical commutative square in which the vertical maps are forgetful maps. \end{lm} The reason we view this as an $(\infty,2)$-categorical statement is that, because $\Cat$ and $\Cat_{*//}$ are cartesian, $\CAlg(\Cat)$ (resp. $\CAlg(\Cat_{*//})$) can be viewed as a certain full subcategory of $\Fun(\Fin_*,\Cat)$ (resp. $\Fun(\Fin_*,\Cat_{*//}$), namely the one spanned by functors satisfying Segal conditions; and from this perspective, the functor $\CAlg(-): \CAlg(\Cat)\to \Cat$ can be viewed as the functor ``lax limit'' : $\Fun(\Fin_*,\Cat)\to \Cat$.
+The issue in doing this with our current approach is that we want to use the naturality of our equivalence, but we only get naturality in \emph{strong} symmetric monoidal functors, because we only have control over commutative algebras in $\Cat$ - but $\C\to \Cat$ is only lax symmetric monoidal. \pend\end{obs} Conditional on some simpler-looking $(\infty,2)$-categorical statement, we prove: \begin{cor}[*] In case $\C\to \Cat$ is strong symmetric monoidal, the two constructions agree. \end{cor} The simpler looking statement in question is the following: \begin{lm}[*] There is a canonical commutative square in which the vertical maps are forgetful maps. \end{lm} The reason we view this as an $(\infty,2)$-categorical statement is that, because $\Cat$ and $\Cat_{*\sslash}$ are cartesian, $\CAlg(\Cat)$ (resp. $\CAlg(\Cat_{*\sslash})$) can be viewed as a certain full subcategory of $\Fun(\Fin_*,\Cat)$ (resp. $\Fun(\Fin_*,\Cat_{*\sslash}$), namely the one spanned by functors satisfying Segal conditions; and from this perspective, the functor $\CAlg(-): \CAlg(\Cat)\to \Cat$ can be viewed as the functor ``(partially) lax limit'' : $\Fun(\Fin_*,\Cat)\to \Cat$.

-This statement is then ``lax limits are well-defined functorially, and $\Cat_{*//}\to \Cat$ preserves them'', which is intuitively clear.
+This statement is then ``lax limits are well-defined functorially, and $\Cat_{*\sslash}\to \Cat$ preserves them'', which is intuitively clear.
 This statement should be simpler than the other $(\infty,2)$-categorical technology that we seem to need for the general statement, which is why we outline the proof of the special case mentioned above conditional to this statement in more detail.